wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 - Triggered VPNs are brought up whenever certain network connections from a defined list are made (internal intranet sites, for example)
 - Manual VPNs require the user of the device to initiate the VPN by explicitly deciding to take an action (such as launching an application and clicking connect).
 The user will likely need to take this step again if the connection drops during or after use

-> **Note**: We distinguish automatic from forced (in the previous section) because on some platforms it is possible for the user to disable the automatic VPN, whilst the platform still enforces VPN routing.
+> **Note**: We distinguish automatic from forced (in the previous section) because on some platforms it is possible for the user to disable the automatic VPN, while the platform still enforces VPN routing.
 This effectively prevents network connections from the device until the user re-enables automatic connections.
 > Depending on whether the VPN is forced or optional, choosing between automatic, triggered and manual could be a usability decision rather than security.
 If the VPN is forced but the initiation is manual, this will be a poor user experience as the device will not have any connectivity until the user manually starts the VPN.
 Conversely, if the VPN is optional, and the initiation is manual, then there is a risk of compromise from local attackers on an untrusted network, during the period when the device is not connected.
 {.is-warning}